BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 ```
 python gui.py
 ```
 * NOTE: Only systems running Windows with an Nvidia GPU will display metrics in the GUI.
-Will fix later so hold tight.
+Working on a fix.

 ### Step 3 - "Download Embedding Model"
+The efficacy of an embedding model depends on both the type of text and type of questions you intend to ask.
+Do some research on the different models in my program, but I've selected ones that are overall good.
+Experiment with different ones.
-You must wait until the download is complete AND unpacked before trying to create the database.
+> You must wait until the download is complete AND unpacked before trying to create the database.

 ### Step 4 - "Select Embedding Model Directory"
-Selects the directory containing the model you want to use.
+Selects the directory of the model you want to use.

 ### Step 5 - "Choose Documents for Database"
-Select one or more files.
-Currently supports pdf, docx, txt, json, enex, eml, msg, csv, xls, xlsx.
-NOTE: You can always remove files from the "Docs_for_DB" folder, but you must recreate the vector database if you don't want them included in the new database.
+Select one or more files (pdf, docx, txt, json, enex, eml, msg, csv, xls, xlsx).

 ### Step 6 - "Create Vector Database."
-You should see GPU usage spike.
-After the spike, the program still needs to "persist" the database to disk .
-You must wait for this to complete before trying to query the database.
-You can look at the command prompt window to see exactly when the database is "persisted."
+GPU usage will spike as the vector database is created.
+Wait for this to complete before querying database.

 ### Step 7 - LM Studio
 Open LM Studio and load a model.
-Only Llama2-based models are currently supported.
+Click the server tab on the lefhand side.
 Click "Start Server" in the server tab.
-Within my program, type your question in the box and submit.
-If you don't minimize LM Studio in this process you can actually see it being fed your question and the database results!
-> IMPORTANT: You must use the "Default LM Studio Windows" preset and a Llama2 model.
-Other models and/or presents might (but not always) prevent it from working.
+> Only Llama2-based models are currently supported due to their prompt format.

+### Step8 - "Submit Question"
+Enter a question and click "submit question."
+The vector database will be queried and your question along with the results will be fed to LM Studio for an answer.
+> If you're curious, within the repository folder you a file named "relevant_context.txt" will be created if you want to see exactly what the vector database produced.
+This is useful to test different embedding models.
 </details>

 # Contact